 1. The Knowledge and Innovation Community Legal Entity ('the KIC LE’):

-[official name of the KIC] [legal form] with registered office located at [official address in full]xxx, [VAT number], represented for the purposes of signing the Specific Agreement by [function, forename and surname], hereinafter referred to as the “KIC LE”.
+[full official name (short name)] , established in[official address in full], VAT number [insert number], represented for the purposes of signing the Specific Agreement by [function, forename and surname], hereinafter referred to as the “KIC LE”.

-2. and the other Knowledge and Innovation Community ('KIC') Partners listed in Annex 2 of the Framework Partnership Agreement (FPA), represented for the purposes of signing the Specific Grant Agreement by the KIC LE (see the mandate in Annex 4 FPA and Article 62 FPA).
+2. and the other Knowledge and Innovation Community ('KIC') Partners listed in Annex 2 of the Framework Partnership Agreement (FPA), represented for the purposes of signing the Specific Agreement by the KIC LE (see the mandate in Annex 4 FPA and Article 62 FPA).

 Unless otherwise specified, references to ‘KIC Partner’ or ‘KIC Partners’ include the KIC LE.

-By entering into the Specific Grant Agreement, the KIC Partners accept the grant and agree to implement the specific action under their own responsibility and in accordance with the Framework Partnership Agreement and this Specific Grant Agreement, with all the obligations and conditions they set out.
+By entering into the Specific Agreement, the KIC Partners accept the grant and agree to implement the specific action under their own responsibility and in accordance with the Framework Partnership Agreement and this Specific Agreement, with all the obligations and conditions they set out.

-The Specific Grant Agreement is composed of:
+The Specific Agreement is composed of:

 Terms and Conditions